A glossary of the most common terms associated with the IWF's mission to eliminate child sexual abuse imagery online.

 Images and videos of child sexual abuse which aren’t photographs, for example computer-generated images.

 We can now actively search for child sexual abuse content, in addition to taking public reports.
-We’re the only hotline in the world that can do this.
+We’re one of only a few Hotlines in the world that can do this.

 These are systems that enable online anonymity, accelerate service requests, encryption, security and lots of other features.
 Some proxy software, such as Tor, attempts to conceal the true location of services.

-Re-victimisation, or repeat victimisation is what happens to a victim when their image is shared more than once.
+Re-victimisation, or repeat victimisation is what happens to a victim when their image is shared online.
 A single image of a victim can be shared hundreds or thousands of times.

 An internet service provider (ISP) is a company or organisation that provides access to the internet, internet connectivity and other related services, like hosting websites.